The Business Broker

 While the UK has many good business brokers and business transfer agents, the reputation of the industry isn't great and one needs to be extremely cautious when signing up with these outfits.

-Corporate Finance Firms: CF firms typically handle the sale of 'lower mid market' businesses / 'lower mid cap' setups ie. businesses with a turnover of at least £5m (though some go a bit lower and may even accept a £1m - £2m t/o business if the net profit is sufficiently high).
-The largest enterprises most of them are capable of handling adequately are organisations with a value of £20m - £50m.
+Corporate Finance Firms: CF firms typically handle the sale of 'lower mid market' businesses / 'lower mid cap' setups ie. businesses with revenue (t/o) of at least £5m (though some go a bit lower and may even accept a £1m - £2m t/o business if the net profit is sufficiently high).
+The largest enterprises most of them are capable of handling adequately are organisations with a value of £20m - £50m (called the middle market or mid cap market).

 Corporate finance firms are typically run by qualified accountants or they at least have qualified accountants working in them.
 There is still no licence or authorisation required for setting up as a corporate finance firm but, given the formal accountancy background of the owners / directors, these firms are often (not always!) more professional.
-Some corporate finance firms are, by their own choice, registered with and regulated by the Financial Conduct Authority (FCA) which adds a significant credibility to those operations.
+Some corporate finance firms are, by their own choice, registered with and regulated by the Financial Conduct Authority (FCA) which adds a significant credibility.

 Investment Banks (IBs): While all of the above handle what are called 'Main Street' businesses, IBs handle the sale of 'Wall Street' businesses, a term generally used to mean 'mid market' or 'mid cap' companies - megacorps with a value of over £50m.
 IBs also assist with raising finance – both equity and debt - for expansionary activities and they get proactively involved in guiding the strategic vision of the management team towards the objective of IPO, merger or acquisition.
 IBs are heavily transaction driven with enterprises paying large retainers and large monthly fees for advisory services and for underwriting their securities.